aaronkaplan/intelmq/docs/proposal.md

         PID - bot reload config
         SYSTEMD - execute `systemctl reload `<module@bot_id>`
     scheduled
-        send SIGHUP to intelmqscheduler??!?!?! or send a message saying that will only apply to the next execution if there is current one executing. check specfic scheduled config and compare with current one, change it if needs (may be the best thing is just overwrite)
+        send SIGHUP to `intelmqctl scheduler-exec <bot_id>`??!?!?! or send a message saying that will only apply to the next execution if there is current one executing. check specfic scheduled config and compare with current one, change it if needs (may be the best thing is just overwrite)

     Note: in case run_mode changes, it will require a restart, therefore, nothing should be done except raise a message "run_mode was changed, reload command cannot perform.
 Please restart the bot to change the run_mode and reload with other possible configurations"